When people imagine moving to Florida for their retirement, a question looms. Where is the place to retire in Florida?

 Retired people live all over Florida.
 They can be found in all of the major cities, small towns, and everything in between.

-Some live in chic urban condos in Miami.
+Some retirees live in posh urban condos in Miami.
 Others live in quaint cracker cabins.
 Others live aboard boats in marinas, or sometimes even at anchor.

 The best places to retire in Florida depend on your own personal situation.